freeCodeCamp/freeCodeCamp/guide/english/docker/docker-compose/index.md

 ```
 ```
 2)create a docker-compose yml file to run the services

+  Contents of a sample docker-compose.yml are as below:

+    version: '2'
+    services:
+      example1:
+          image: exampleimage1
+          environment:
+          - 'EXAMPLE_ENV_PARAM=eg1'
 ```
 ```
 3)use docker-compose up to start the sevices specified in docker-compose.yml file

+    For example, considering the sample docker-compose.yml in step 2 aboev, we can run example1 service as

+    docker-compose up example1
 ```

 #### Basic commands in docker-compose